brain-score/language/SCORING_FLOW.md

 - New models were added (`needs_mapping == true`)
 - All tests passed (`all_tests_pass == true`)

-**Purpose:** Map model layers for new model submissions
+**Purpose:** Map model layers for new model submissions (vision domain only)

 **Process:**
+1. **For language domain:** Step is skipped with message "Layer mapping skipped: language domain does not require layer mapping"
+2. **For vision domain:**
-1. Extracts list of new models from plugin info
+   - Extracts list of new models from plugin info
-2. Triggers Jenkins layer mapping job via `actions_helpers.py trigger_layer_mapping`
+   - Triggers Jenkins layer mapping job via `actions_helpers.py trigger_layer_mapping`
-3. Passes model information to Jenkins:
+   - Passes model information to Jenkins:
      - Model identifiers
      - PR number
      - Source repository and branch

-**Jenkins Job:**
+**Jenkins Job (vision only):**
 - Runs layer mapping for new models
 - Maps model architecture layers
 - Updates model metadata

+**Note:**
-**Note:** This step is skipped if no new models are added.
+- This step is skipped if no new models are added
+- **Layer mapping is automatically skipped for language domain** (only needed for vision models)

 ### 5. Generate Metadata (Conditional)